-- Make it mandatory members to wear Squash goggles on the court and wear surgical masks (either provide them or inform them to bring their own)
+- Make it mandatory for members to wear Squash goggles on the court and wear surgical masks (either provide them or inform them to bring their own)

-- Speak with the Chartered Institute for the Management of Sport and Physical Activity (CIMSPA) the ideal room temperature and a local medical
+- Speak with the Chartered Institute for the Management of Sport and Physical Activity (CIMSPA) about the ideal room temperature and a local medical

 - Should a member look unwell or sneeze on the court – check their temperature check; yes, this may not be a part of normal first aid but this could make a difference whether they have symptoms of the coronavirus.

-As for England Squash affiliated Squash clubs, the governing body has measures in place, but the owners are in doubt I would strongly suggest seeking additional advice if in doubt.
+As for England Squash affiliated Squash clubs, the governing body has measures in place, but if the owners are in doubt I would strongly suggest seeking additional advice if in doubt.

-In conclusion, there is no-doubt that independent Squash clubs are facing a hard challenge in making their provision safe, but they need not worry, as there is plenty of support.
+In conclusion, there is no doubt that independent Squash clubs are facing a hard challenge in making their provision safe, but they need not worry, as there is plenty of support.

-With the financial implications, once the club is up to standard the COVID-19 infestation will gradually go away but safety will always be important alongside marketing, all it will mean balancing budgets and not doing things on the cheap.
+With the financial implications, once the club is up to the standard the COVID-19 infestation will gradually go away but safety will always be important alongside marketing, all it will mean balancing budgets and not doing things on the cheap.